-As for the parsing of the input files, the writing of the output data is handled by a high-level class, OutputWriter, which delegates the actual generation of the output files to low-level classes.
+As for the parsing of the input files, the writing of the output data is handled by a high-level class, "OutputWriter", which delegates the actual generation of the output files to low-level classes.
 As mentioned in the previous section, this architecture both facilitates future developments and eases the understanding of the global code structure.

-10 3.4 Calibration module
+3.4 Calibration module

 StreamFlow comes with an optimization module used to calibrate the model parameters.
-It aims to identify the parameter set minimizing the so-called objective function.
+It aims to identify the parameter set minimizing the so-called "objective function".
 The latter can be freely specified by the user based on the following standard error measures:

-- The root mean square error (RMSE) - The Nash-Sutcliffe efficiency (NSE Nash and Sutcliffe, 1970), also known as the coefficient of determination \mathbb{R}^2 - The mean absolute error (MAE), corresponding to the average over all time steps of the model error absolute values - The bias, defined as the mean value of the model errors over all time steps.
+- the root mean square error (RMSE);

+- the Nash-Sutcliffe efficiency (NSE; Nash and Sutcliffe, 1970), also known as the coefficient of determination R2; - the mean absolute error (MAE), corresponding to the average over all time steps of the model error absolute values; and - the bias, defined as the mean value of the model errors over all time steps.

-Each one of the above four measures can be evaluated either for water depth, discharge or temperature, bringing to a total of 12 the number of different error measures at disposal.
-StreamFlow also supports the case where measurement data is available at more than one point along the stream network.
+Each one of the above four measures can be evaluated either for water depth, discharge or temperature, bringing a total of 12 different error measures at disposal.
+StreamFlow also supports the case where measurement data are available at more than one point along the stream network.
 The objective function can be defined as any weighted sum of some (or all) of the available error measures, hereby making the model calibration entirely flexible.
-Monte Carlo simulations are currently used for calibrating the model, but other well-known optimization algorithms such as DREAM (Vrugt and Ter Braak, 2011) or GLUE (Beven and Binley, 1992) could be easily integrated into the code.
+Monte Carlo simulations are currently used for calibrating the model, but other well-known optimization algorithms, such as DREAM (Vrugt and Ter Braak, 2011) or GLUE (Beven and Binley, 1992), could be easily integrated into the code.

 For the sake of modularity and flexibility, the list of model parameters is not managed centrally in the source code.
-Instead, each parametrizable class is responsible of defining its own associated parameters.
-This operation is performed through inheritance of a dedicated abstract class, ParametrizableObject, which essentially possesses two member functions getParameters and setParameters for obtaining and modifying the class parameters, respectively.
+Instead, each parametrizable class is responsible for defining its own associated parameters.
+This operation is performed through inheritance of a dedicated abstract class, "ParametrizableObject", which essentially possesses two member functions: "getParameters" and "setParameters" for obtaining and modifying the class parameters, respectively.
 The calibration module can then reconstruct the complete list of model parameters by simply calling method getParameters on each object inheriting from ParametrizableObject.
 Based on this list, it can compute new parameter values to be tested, which are transferred back to the individual objects through a call to their method setParameters.